Mariscal Braun

 Club Mariscal Braun is a football club based in the city of La Paz, Bolivia, which currently competes in the La Paz Regional League.
-It was founded on August 25, 1952 by the workers of the Cervecería Boliviana Nacional, It is for this reason that it is popularly known as “the beer group” or “the brewers”, the name is a tribute to the Marshal of Montenegro Otto Philipp Braun.
+They were founded on August 25, 1952 by the workers of the Cervecería Boliviana Nacional, It is for this reason that they are popularly known as "the beer group" or "the brewers".
+Their name is a tribute to the Marshal of Montenegro, Otto Philipp Braun.

-It plays its home games at the Estadio Hernando Siles with capacity for 42,000 spectators.
+They play their home games at the Estadio Hernando Siles, with the capacity for 42,000 spectators.

-He was champion of the La Paz Regional League seven times and was also runner-up in the Copa Simón Bolívar in 1999.
+They were the champion of the La Paz Regional League seven times, and runners-up in the Copa Simón Bolívar in 1999.

-He participated in the Bolivian Liga de Fútbol Profesional Boliviano between 2000 and 2002, relegating in that last season.
+They participated in the Bolivian Liga de Fútbol Profesional Boliviano between 2000 and 2002, being relegated in that last season.

 History

 Foundation

 The Mariscal Braun Club was founded on August 25, 1952 by the workers of the Cervecería Boliviana Nacional (CBN), the name is a tribute to marshal Otto Philipp Braun.

 They were members of the National Bolivian Brewery who, at the head of the gentlemen: Ramón Manuel Zapata, Ángel Fuentes, Francisco Sánchez, Dario Ortiz, Mario Maldonado, Hugo Córdova, Ismael Prieto, Carlos Buezo, Evaristo Roncal, Hugo A. Valencia, among others; they started the 'black and white' institution exercising as part of the club's first directory.

 In the Amateur era of football, Club Mariscal Braun won its first title in the La Paz Football Association in the year 1982 after beating Litoral.
 In 1988, Mariscal Braun achieved his second star at the expense of Chaco Petrolero.
 Starting in the late 1980s, it was where the 'Cervecero' team began to position itself among the best teams in the city, demonstrating identity and good team play.